AI2Phil/digame/docs/NEXT_STEPS.md

 This document outlines the comprehensive development roadmap for the Digame Digital Professional Twin Platform, aligned with the complete user journey from discovery to mastery.
 Each section indicates current implementation status and prioritized next steps.

-# Next
-update the DashboardPage to include navigation to the AI Tools

 ## 📊 Current Implementation Status

 ### ✅ **COMPLETED - Core Foundation (Ready Now)**